-Chapter 8 Your rights and responsibilities 110 Explains the rights and responsibilities you have as a member of our plan.
-Tells what you can do if you think your rights are not being respected. can do il you tilling your rights are not being respected.
-Chapter 9 What to do if you have a problem or complaint (coverage decisions, appeals, complaints) 125 Tells you step-by-step what to do if you are having problems or concerns as a member of our plan.
+Chapter 8 Your rights and responsibilities 112 Explains the rights and responsibilities you have as a Member of our plan.
+Tells what you can do if you think your rights are not being respected. can do if you think your rights are not being respected.
+Chapter 9 What to do if you have a problem or complaint (coverage decisions, appeals, complaints) 126 Tells you step-by-step what to do if you are having problems or concerns as a Member of our plan.
 Explains how to ask for coverage decisions and make appeals if you are having trouble getting the medical care or prescription drugs you think are covered by our plan.
 This includes asking us to make exceptions to the rules or extra restrictions on your coverage for prescription drugs, and asking us to keep covering hospital care and certain types of medical services if you think your coverage is ending too soon.
 Explains how to make complaints about quality of care, waiting times, customer service, and other concerns.
-Chapter 10 Ending your membership in the plan 168 Explains when and how you can end your membership in the plan.
+Chapter 10 Ending your membership in the plan 169 Explains when and how you can end your membership in the plan.
 Explains situations in which our plan is required to end your membership.
-Chapter 11 Legal notices 177 Includes notices about governing law and about nondiscrimination.
-Chapter 12 Definitions of important words 183 Explains key terms used in this booklet.
+Chapter 11 Legal notices 178 Includes notices about governing law and about non-discrimination.
+Chapter 12 Definitions of important words 184 Explains key terms used in this document.

-Getting started as a member
+Getting started as a Member

 Chapter 1.
-Getting started as a member
+Getting started as a Member

-SECTION 1 Introduction 7 Section 1.1 You are enrolled in Community First Medicare Advantage Dual Eligible Special Needs Plan (D-SN which is a specialized Medicare Advantage Plan (Special Needs Plan) Section 1.2 What is the Evidence of Coverage booklet about?
-Section 1.3 Legal information about the Evidence of Coverage 8 SECTION 2 What makes you eligible to be a plan member?
-8 Section 2.1 Your eligibility requirements Section 2.2 What are Medicare Part A and Medicare Part B?
+SECTION 1 Introduction 7 Section 1.1 You are enrolled in Community First Medicare Advantage D-SNP (HMO), which is a specialized Health Maintenance Organization (HMO) Medicare Advantage Plan (Special Needs Plan) 7 Section 1.2 What is the Evidence of Coverage document about?
+Section 1.3 Legal information about the Evidence of Coverage 8 SECTION 2 What makes you eligible to be a plan Member?
+8 Section 2.1 Your eligibility requirements 8 Section 2.2 What are Medicare Part A and Medicare Part B?
 9 Section 2.3 What is Medicaid?
-Section 2.4 Here is the plan service area for Community First Medicare Advantage Dual Eligible Special Nee Plan (D-SNP) Section 2.5 U.S. Citizen or Lawful Presence SECTION 3 What other materials will you get from us? .
-10 Section 3.1 Your plan membership card - Use it to get all covered care and prescription drugs .
-10 Section 3.2 The Provider Directory : Your guide to all providers in the plan's network Section 3.3 The Pharmacy Directory : Your guide to pharmacies in our network Section 3.4 The plan's List of Covered Drugs (Formulary) Section 3.5 The Part D Explanation of Benefits (the "Part D EOB"): Reports with a summary of payments made for your Part D prescription drugs .
-12 SECTION 4 Your monthly premium for Community First Medicare Advantage Dual Eligible Special Needs PI (D-SNP) Section 4.1 How much is your plan premium? .
-12 Section 4.2 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty Section 4.3 Can we change your monthly plan premium during the year?
-SECTION 5 Please keep your plan membership record up to date .
-15 Section 5.1 How to help make sure that we have accurate information about you .
-15 SECTION 6 We protect the privacy of your personal health information .
-16 Section 6.1 We make sure that your health information is protected .
-16 SECTION 7 How other insurance works with our plan .
-16 Section 7.1 Which plan pays first when you have other insurance? .
-16
+Section 2.4 Here is the plan service area for Community First Medicare Advantage D-SNP (HMO) 9 Section 2.5 U.S. Citizen or Lawful Presence .
+10 SECTION 3 Important membership materials you will receive 10 Section 3.1 Your plan membership card - Use it to get all covered care and prescription drugs .
+10 Section 3.2 The Provider Directory : Your guide to all providers in the plan's network 11 Section 3.3 The Pharmacy Directory Section 3.4 The plan's List of Covered Drugs (Formulary) 12 SECTION 4 Your monthly costs for Community First Medicare Advantage D-SNP (HMO) 12 Section 4.1 How much is your plan premium? .
+12 Section 4.2 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty .
+13 Section 4.3 Can we change your monthly plan premium during the year? .
+15 Section 4.4 Medicare Prescription Payment Plan Amount .
+15 SECTION 5 Please keep your plan membership record up to date 16 Section 5.1 How to help make sure that we have accurate information about you .
+16 SECTION 6 We protect the privacy of your personal health information 16 Section 6.1 We make sure that your health information is protected SECTION 7 How other insurance works with our plan 17 Section 7.1 Which plan pays first when you have other insurance?
+17